openhab/openhab-addons/bundles/org.openhab.binding.freeboxos/README.md

 ### Repeater and Vm thing

 The *repeater* thing is a specialized case of a *wifihost*.
 The *vm* derives from *host*.
-They share the same configuration definition :
+They share the same configuration definition:

 | Parameter Label  | Parameter ID    | Description                                                      | Required | Default |
 |------------------|-----------------|------------------------------------------------------------------|----------|---------|